 The Oranges Toolkit framework uniquely applies the latest academic research from renowned scientific fields across seven segments of holistic wellbeing.
-These 7 segments form the acronym of ORANGES.
+These seven segments form the acronym of ORANGES.

 The Oranges Toolkit framework uniquely applies the scientific research from fields including positive psychology, neuroscience, emotional intelligence, sociology, systems theory, organisational change, business management theory and more.

 Our expert facilitators use this evidence to inform our engaging training programs - enlightening participants about the science of human behaviour and offering practical tools to advance wellbeing and performance at work.

 Learn tools to create flexible, optimistic thinking habits which enable you to focus on positive outcomes, remain persistent, deal with unexpected change and stay motivated.